-The Enlightenment and Scientific Revolution is widely thought of as an era when reason and secularism came to the fore at the expense of spirituality and Christian religion but is that really the case?
+The Enlightenment and Scientific Revolution are widely thought of as eras when reason and secularism came to the fore at the expense of spirituality and Christian religion, but is that really the case?

 Nicholas Spencer, Research Director of ecumenical UK think tank, Theos, was recently in Australia to deliver the annual Richard Johnson for the Centre for Public Christianity.

 Spencer’s topic was ‘Where did I come from?
 Christianity, Secularism, and the Individual’.
 He agrees there were undoubted achievements in philosophy and science during the Enlightenment.
 However, he argues that the basic ideas of Western society like the separation of church and state, the rule of law, tolerance and respect for humanity come from Christianity and the Bible.